Updated on April 11, 2017

 Story by Andra Brichacek

-Joshua Trujillo, a key creative for Starbucks’ new “Upstanders” web series, will be leading a conversation at the University of Oregon School of Journalism and Communication in Portland about the innovative storytelling that Starbucks and other companies are using to build ethical brand identities and engage with communities.
-The talk takes place on March 7, 5:30-8 p.m., at the UO SOJC’s George S. Turnbull Portland Center on the historic White Stag Block in downtown Portland.
+Joshua Trujillo, a key creative for Starbucks’ new “Upstanders” web series, visited the SOJC in Portland on March 7 to lead a conversation about the innovative storytelling that Starbucks and other companies are doing to build ethical brand identities and engage with communities.

 “We are delighted to be hosting this conversation with Josh Trujillo,” said Regina Lawrence, executive director of the UO SOJC’s Portland programs.
 “His impressive career and pathbreaking work on the ‘Upstanders’ project show how journalistic and storytelling skills can elevate socially responsible branded content to make a positive social impact.”